khmarbaise/octopress/source/_posts/2016/06/2016-06-19-spoiler-alert-maven-3-dot-4-0-changes.md

 the next [Maven release][jira-issues].

 Just be warned that you do not blame me if a particular issue will not part of the final release.
 This is written from the current perspecitve.
 So no warranty about that.
-It could happen that changes might not get into the final release.

-I assume you know that [filtering in resources][maven-resources-filtering] can simply be achieved by configuring things like this in your pom file:
+I assume that you know [filtering in resources][maven-resources-filtering] can simply be achieved by configuring things like this in your pom file:

 ```xml